 Once you’ve created a content calendar (or used the free template here) as a framework for your fintech blog, you can start filling in the blanks.
 If you haven’t already come up with topics, start filling those in.
 Consider referencing editorial calendars of industry publications as fodder for your own calendar.
 Some to consider/download:

-Also consider different audiences for which you will be producing blog posts.
+Think about the different audiences for which you will be producing blog posts.
 If you don’t have them already, build out some audience personas to help you tailor your content for the correct audience.

 Step 3: Determine What Type of Content You Will Create